SES (Senior Executive Service) Resumes

 3. Specialized experience: Vacancy announcements include some necessary specialized expertise, and you can use our Headline Format to establish your core competencies that match the requirements of the SES application.

 4. Active voice: Using active rather than passive voice in your resume will help capture the reader’s attention.
-Passive voice can become dull and less engaging, especially in a long document like an SES application.
+Passive voice can become dull and less engaging, especially in an executive application.
 Active voice also frames your accomplishments as actions you’ve taken.

 5. Relevant experience and leadership: Federal and SES resumes perform best when the experience and leadership experience is tailored specifically to the job posting.